LeahSherley/Quiz-Website/README.md

     - Enabled GitHub Pages for the repository and set the source branch to `main`.

 11. **Accessing the Published Page:**
-    - Visited the GitHub Pages URL for your repository and verify that the HTML file is accessible online.
+    - Confirmed the file is accessible online.

 ### Task 5: Open Source Exploration